heliosbayma/simple-web-server/README.md

 - Adds HTTP status codes to responses
 - Cleaner approach to path sanitization

-Step 2.b (going out of scope for learning purposes):
+Step 2.b (Step 4 in the challenge):

 - Connection timeout
 - Added structs and impl blocks for HttpResponse